-- Outpatient surgery is performed at our hospital or Fairfax Surgery Center, and you will return home the same day.
+- Outpatient surgery is performed at our hospital and you will return home the same day.

 Our multispecialty surgical team includes highly trained surgeons, anesthesiologists, nurses and other healthcare professionals.
 Our goal is to provide you with expert personal care in an inviting and comfortable environment that promotes your health and recovery.

 Patient-focused surgical care